 2. Air-Assisted Hydraulic Sprayers

-Most of the sprayers used in vineyards are in this category.
+Most of the sprayers used in orchards and vineyards are in this category.
 These sprayers direct air generated by a fan at a liquid spray discharge system that is pointed towards the canopy.
 Droplets discharged through a nozzle are blown by the air toward the target canopy.
 Without the fan’s air assistance (as is the case with vertical hydraulic boom sprayers discussed previously) the droplets will likely not penetrate deep into the canopy.
 The fan’s powerful, high-volume air flow efficiently transports the droplets to the target canopy while also creating a turbulent environment in the canopy.
 This results in uniform coverage of the upper and undersides of the target leaves while penetrating both horizontal and vertical directions in the canopy.
 Liquid spray distribution from air-assisted sprayers is significantly influenced with the air flow pattern.
-Therefore, the right type of air-assisted sprayer should be selected based on the canopy conditions in a vineyard.
+Therefore, the right type of air-assisted sprayer should be selected based on the canopy conditions in a vineyard or orchard.
 There are a wide range of air-assisted canopy sprayers available commercially.

 Radial Discharge Airblast Sprayers

-These sprayers are by far the most widely used sprayers in vineyards.
+These sprayers are by far the most widely used sprayers in orchards and vineyards.
 The sprayer is equipped with a powerful fan (usually an axial-flow fan) mounted behind the sprayer as shown in Figure 6.
 The fan pulls the air from behind the sprayer (shown as “Air inlet” in Figure 6) and discharges it at a 90-degree angle (shown as “Air outlet” in Figure 6) away from the fan, and in a 180-degree arc that sprays the canopies on both sides of the sprayer.